Sang Saka Malaya

-The Sang Saka Malaya is the flag of the Parti Kebangsaan Melayu Malaya.
-It is also known as Sang Saka Merah Putih.
+The Sang Saka Malaya, sometimes shortened from Sang Pusaka Malaya, is known as the flag of the Parti Kebangsaan Melayu Malaya.
+It is also known as Bendera Rakyat.
 The flag features twelve stars arranged in three rows of four columns.
-It was introduced in 1947 by the combination of two political parties, PUTERA and AMCJA, as a proposal to the flag of an independent Federation of Malaya.
-The twelve stars represent the 12 states of the Malay Peninsula.
+It was introduced in 1947 by the combination of two political parties, Pusat Tenaga Ra'ayat (PUTERA) and the All-Malaya Council of Joint Action (AMCJA), as a proposal to the flag of an independent Federation of Malaya.
+According to a report by The Straits Times in 1947, The twelve stars represent the 12 states of the Malay Peninsula.
 It follows the concept of the American flag with 50 stars representing the 50 states that make up the United States.

-The Sang Saka Malaya flag is the flag of the Left movement fighting for independence without the involvement of the Malay rulers, and therefore can be said to tend towards the formation of a republic, (through integration with Indonesia) the same as happened in Indonesia, where the local kings had been stripped of power.